top of page

 Cancellation on March 6, 2012

-An interesting point made by Screen Rant is that Terra Nova was seen as 'too big for television'.
-It was ambitiously cinematic in a way we wouldn't associate with television until the arrival of Game of Thrones.
+An interesting point made by Screen Rant is that Terra Nova was 'too big for television'.
+It was ambitiously cinematic, we wouldn't associate it with television until Game of Thrones.

 The fact is, I think this is just your classic problem with science fiction and fantasy shows.
 The first series of anything is a difficult needle to thread, but these types of stories simply need more time.